hudasudi/StopWatch/README.md

 ## 🛠 Features

-- ▶️ Start, ⏸️ Stop, and 🔄 Reset functionality
+- ▶️ Start, ⏸️ Pause, and 🔄 Reset functionality

 - 🕒 Displays hours, minutes, seconds, and milliseconds

 - ⚡ Accurate timing using `useState`, `useEffect`, and `useRef`

+- 📱 Fully responsive design — works on mobile, tablet, and desktop

 ---